FAQs for IRS Innocent Spouse Relief

 What is an underpayment of tax?

 This occurs when the total tax amount on the tax return is correct but the taxpayer fails to remit full payment.
+If this situation, the innocent spouse cannot apply for traditional innocent spouse relief.
+But they can apply for equitable relief.

 If I qualified for an offer in compromise, can I still qualify for innocent spouse relief?

 No, you cannot qualify for innocent spouse relief if you already qualified and settled your taxes with an offer in compromise.
+If you've already applied for an offer in compromise for the tax year in question, you should not also apply for innocent spouse relief.

 How many years can my innocent spouse relief filing cover?